 Ahi tuna cups

 You’ll typically find ahi tuni cups or smoked salmon on toasts as a form of a pass-around during cocktail hour.
-Yet you can’t eat these when you’re pregnant.
+Yet you shouldn’t eat these when you’re pregnant.
 “Raw fish, such as sushi, is to be avoided due to the potential for foodborne illness and toxins present in the fish,” says Shaw.

 Be careful with charcuterie plates at your next holiday gathering.
 Deli meats, such as turkey and ham, should be avoided, as research from the FDA suggests a higher risk for pregnant people and their children since the lunch meat could be infected by listeria bacteria, says Shaw.